Blake Shelton Will Regret Putting Baby Plans Aside Fears Gwen Stefani

 “Blake has so much love for Adam, he’s thrilled for him and Behati.
 Blake would never begrudge Adam this, but that doesn’t mean there’s not a part of him that’s envious.
 Blake wants kids and it hasn’t happened for him and Gwen yet.
 He’s wondering when it’s going to be his turn,” an insider explained.

 Levine and his wife, Behati Prinsloo, just announced their second pregnancy.
 The couple welcomed their first child, Dusty Rose, one year ago.
-Stefani, meanwhile, shares three sons with ex-husband Gavin Rossdale: Kingston, 11, Zuma, 9, and Apollo, 3.
+Stefani, meanwhile, shares three sons with ex-husband Gavin Rossdale: Kingston, 11, Zuma, 9, and Apollo, three.
 While Shelton has been married several times, he does not have any kids of his own.

 Shelton may not become a dad to kids of his own, but at least he’ll get plenty of experience helping raise Stefani’s boys.
 The insider revealed that Shelton is more than happy with how things are going with Stefani and can’t get enough of her kids.
 Between taking them fishing and hiking at his Oklahoma ranch to being a good role model, Shelton is quickly becoming a father figure to all three boys.
 We can only hope that Blake Shelton’s dreams of being a dad eventually come true.